konevc/chatgpt_instructions/CONTRIBUTING.md

 5. Open a Pull Request to `main`
 6. Provide short explanation of your contribution

-We review PRs regularly and aim to reply quickly.
+We review issues and PRs regularly and aim to reply quickly.

 ---